Microtia

 Microtia is a congenital deformity where the auricle (external ear) is underdeveloped.
-A completely undeveloped pinna is referred to as anotia.
+A completely undeveloped auricle is referred to as anotia.
 Because microtia and anotia have the same origin, it can be referred to as microtia-anotia.
 Microtia can be unilateral (one side only) or bilateral (affecting both sides).
 Microtia occurs in 1 out of about 8,000–10,000 births.
 In unilateral microtia, the right ear is most commonly affected.
 It may occur as a complication of taking Accutane (isotretinoin) during pregnancy.

 Classification

 According to the Altman-classification, there are four grades of microtia: